-Safety Training Requirements
+Annual Safety Training

-The Core Team of the NGEE Arctic Project has developed the Project Field Safety Manual and the Project Laboratory Safety Manual, which define the minimum safety expectations and requirements for participation in field or laboratory work in Alaska.
+The Core Team of the NGEE Arctic Project has developed the Project Field and Laboratory Safety Manual, which define the minimum safety expectations and requirements for participation in field or laboratory work in Alaska.
 All participants must comply with these minimum safety requirements.
-The hazards and controls contained within the Project Field Safety Manual and the Project Laboratory Safety Manual do not need to be repeated in the task safety plan unless additional controls are required because of the work being performed.
+The hazards and controls contained within the Manual do not need to be repeated in the Work and Safety Plan unless additional controls are required because of the work being performed.

-These documents are available with other project safety information at the project website (http://ngeearctic.ornl.gov) under the Resources/NGEE Team Files/Safety tab.
+The Annual Safety Training Module is located on the NGEE Arctic website under the "Safety" tab and associated documents are located under the "Resources/NGEE Team Files" tab.
 They are reviewed annually for currency and applicability, and significant changes will be communicated to all participants.

-A login account is required to access the following required safety materials:
+A login account is required to access the safety training module and the following safety materials:

 - ✓ Project Orientation and Safety Video

 - ✓ Staying Safe in Bear Country Video

 - ✓ Polar Bear Safety Video

-- ✓ Project Field Safety Manual

-- ✓ Project Laboratory Safety Manual
+- ✓ Project Field and Laboratory Safety Manual

-- ✓ NGEE Arctic Project Plan
+- ✓ NGÉE Arctic Work and Safety Plan template